Democrats won control of the House, while Republicans held onto the Senate. In California, Gavin Newsom was elected governor.

 Jeremy White - California politics reporter for Politico and co-author of Politico California Playbook,

-Jessica Levinson - law professor at Loyola Law School -
+Jessica Levinson - Professor, LMU's Loyola Law School in Los Angeles -

 Paul Mitchell - Political Data, Inc -